mmikowski/jquery.event.ue/README.md

 The Hammer touch library, jQuery mobile.

 ## TODO
-Support a wider range of motions
+Support a wider range of *intents*

 ## Contribute!
 If you want to help out, like all jQuery plugins this is hosted at